-- 2.6.
-Departures from these policy guidelines may be needed where there is an elevated risk to the wider public health, or where the HSE have detailed the action to be taken.
+- guidelines may be needed where there is an elevated risk to the wider public health, or where the HSE have detailed the action to be taken.
 It is anticipated that such cases will be the exception.
-Any departure will be discussed with the senior environmental health officer (SEHO) or, in their absence, after consultation with the environmental services manager (ESM). - 2.7.
-All authorised officers shall have regard to this policy when carrying out their assigned duties.
+Any departure will be discussed with the senior environmental health officer (SEHO) or, in their absence, after consultation with the environmental services manager (ESM). - All authorised officers shall have regard to this policy when carrying out their assigned duties.

-3. General principles
+General principles

-3.1.
 The council aims to secure full compliance with all relevant health and safety legislation that it is responsible for enforcing.
 Most of its dealings with those responsible for complying with such legislation involves informal action and authorised officers will seek to offer relevant information and advice in person as well as in writing.

-- 3.2.
-It is accepted there should be a quick and effective response to serious breaches of legislation as distinct from an efficient and effective enforcement approach to other breaches. - 3.3.
-Most health and safety legislation is not prescriptive.
+- It is accepted there should be a quick and effective response to serious breaches of legislation as distinct from an efficient and effective enforcement approach to other breaches. - Most health and safety legislation is not prescriptive.
 Employers are expected to use risk assessment to inform on the required controls.
-Officers will take account of relevant guidance using professional judgement about the extent of the risks, the employer's own assessment of those risks, and the effort that may have been applied to counter them.
-They will seek to encourage good practice in line with any relevant guidance, code of practice, or relevant legislation.
-Formal action will be considered for serious breaches of legislation, and for those who seek to gain a competitive edge through a lack of the required safety protocols. - 3.4.
-The council's officers will deal with anyone subject to the enforcement process in a courteous, fair and objective manner and in line with its policy on equal opportunities and its Corporate Enforcement Protocol. - 3.5.
-Officers will be sensitive to the needs of businesses including the requirement for prompt, concise, definitive and timely advice.
+Officers will take account of relevant guidance using professional judgement about the extent of the risks, the employer's own assessment of those risks. and the effort that may have been applied to counter them.
+They will seek to encourage good practice in line with any relevant guidance, code of practice, or relevant legislation. - Formal action will be considered for serious breaches of legislation, and for those who seek to gain a competitive edge through a lack of the required safety protocols. - The council's officers will deal with anyone subject to the enforcement process in a courteous, fair and objective manner and in line with its policy on equal opportunities and its Corporate Enforcement Protocol. - Officers will be sensitive to the needs of businesses including the requirement for prompt, concise, definitive and timely advice.
 Any intervention will aim to impose the minimum burden consistent with the law.

-4. Officers
+Officers

-- 3.6.
-If informal approaches do not achieve the required improvement, or if the perceived risk-gap is large, officers will use formal enforcement measures set out in legislation including the issuing of statutory notices, simple cautions and/or by taking prosecutions. - 3.7.
-Where necessary, the council will use its powers to visit businesses in other local authority areas to investigate potential offences that have arisen within East Cambridgeshire. - 3.8.
-Where appropriate, the council reserves its right to carry out covert surveillance of individuals or organisations.
-In doing so, officers will comply with the Regulation of Investigatory Powers Act 2000, human rights legislation and any associated guidance, along with any internal policies and procedures. - 3.9.
+- If informal approaches do not achieve the required improvement, or if the perceived risk-gap is large, officers will use formal enforcement measures set out in legislation including the issuing of statutory notices, simple cautions and/or by taking prosecutions. - Where necessary, the council will use its powers to visit businesses in other local authority areas to investigate potential offences that have arisen within East Cambridgeshire. - Where appropriate, the council reserves its right to carry out covert surveillance of individuals or organisations.
+In doing so, officers will comply with the Regulation of Investigatory Powers Act 2000, human rights legislation and any associated guidance, along with any internal policies and procedures. - 3.10.
 Where resources permit, the council will provide suitable information to the trade designed to encourage compliance with the law.
 This will be particularly relevant where an initial educative approach is appropriate and encouraged by the HSE.
 Efforts will be made to provide guidance in languages other than English where there is a demand and where resources permit.